agence-adeliom/docker-images/README.md

 Production-ready Docker images for PHP and Redis, preconfigured and optimized for Adeliom projects.

+## ⚠️ Important

+This project is maintained by ❤️ by [@agence-adeliom](https://github.com/agence-adeliom).
+And images are used for our projects and clients.
+This work is open-source and publicly available, but we do not provide any guarantee or official support.
+Use at your own risk and always test thoroughly before deploying to production.

 ## 📦 Available Images

 ### PHP Images